-Aston Villa Women v Manchester United Women
+Rogers stars as Villa hold Man Utd

 Post update

 Attempt saved.
-Ella Toone (Manchester United Women) right footed shot from outside the box is saved in the centre of the goal.
-Assisted by Alessia Russo.
+Katie Zelem (Manchester United Women) right footed shot from outside the box is saved in the top centre of the goal.

 Post update

-Alessia Russo (Manchester United Women) wins a free kick in the attacking half.
+Hannah Blundell (Manchester United Women) wins a free kick in the defensive half.

 Post update

-Foul by Ramona Petzelberger (Aston Villa Women).
+Foul by Chantelle Boye-Hlorkah (Aston Villa Women).

 Post update